 NASUWT members continue to identify excessive planning as a significant contributor to excessive workload and bureaucracy in schools.
 The NASUWT's model planning polices are available below.
 You can also find there a streamlined lesson planning sheet used in a secondary school that was recently evaluated as outstanding by Ofsted.

 England, Wales and Northern Ireland

-By law, all children of compulsory school age (between 5 and 16) must receive a full-time education.
+By law, all children between the ages of 5 and 16 must receive a full-time education.
 The National Curriculum was introduced fully by 1992 and state schools are required to adhere to it until students reach age 16.
 However, independent schools and, in England, academies are not required to do so.

 Scotland has its own qualification framework that is separate from that in England, Wales and Northern Ireland.
 After seven years of primary education and four years of compulsory secondary education, students aged 15 to 16 may take the Scottish Certificate of Education (SCE).
 The Scottish Certificate of Education is recognized throughout Britain as the equivalent to GCE A-levels and is usually the entry qualification for university.

 The Scottish curriculum, called A Curriculum for Excellence, is intended to provide a streamlined curriculum for 3-18-year-olds.